It’s no secret that I think the absolute best way to get started building a business online is to start a blog.

 - Get a hosting account.
 For less than $100 for your first year on Bluehost you can get a domain and hosting for unlimited sites (that’s what we’ll be using in the tutorial below).

 - Install WordPress.
 They make it super easy with a single click.

 Does this still seem daunting?

-Don’t worry, it’s much easier than it sounds and we’re going to walk you through every single step, in excruciating detail – so you have no reason not to get going
+Don’t worry, it’s much easier than it sounds and we’re going to walk you step by step through how to start a blog, in excruciating detail – so you have no reason not to get going 🙂

 Ready for this?
 Ok, settle in and let’s get it going!